Gear I Use: My elk hunting gear list

 Clothing

-Active Jackets: Sitka Kelvin Active Jacket and Kelvin Light Hoody
+Active Jackets: Sitka Ambient Hoody

-Static jackets: Arcteryx Cerium LT vest
+Static jackets: Arcteryx Cerium LT vest and KUIU Super Down Pro

-Insane warmth/weight ratio.
+Arcteryx: Insane warmth/weight ratio.
 I add to jackets above for September cold snaps, keeps me warm sitting still at 20 degrees.
 And it looks good in the office.

 Underwear: First Lite Wick Boxer Brief